QuadnucYard/pavemat/examples/examples.typ

 )

 You can also pass a ```typ math.mat``` to it instead of a `math.equation`.
-If you don't like `WASD`, you can just overwrite it, but be careful of caution case-sensitivity!
+If you don't like `WASD`, you can just overwrite it, but be careful of case-sensitivity!

 #pavemat(
   math.mat(..range(5).map(i => range(5).map(j => i * 5 + j))),